kreemer/devcon/README.md

 ### Browser Integration

-DevCon includes a browser integration feature that allows you to open URLs in your host's default browser from within a devcontainer.
+DevCon includes a seamless browser integration feature that allows you to open URLs in your host's default browser from within a devcontainer.

 #### Quick Start